-Some gave me fives, others tens and others still, twenties.
+The dollar bills kept rolling in.
+Some gave me fives, others tens, and others still, twenties.
 I just kept adding them to my stash.
 It was Eid after all, and I was getting my Eidee.

 For me, growing up, Eid was a day to dress in fancy clothes, pray in a big hall, maybe go to someone's house or invite someone over, and then collect the same bills (minus inflation) year after year and later give them to my parents.

+Third, younger kids value tangible gifts over cash.
+They will remember the gift longer than the money you may have given them.
+However, Eid gifts should not become a competition amongst parents and children for the latest expensive toy.
+Allah does not love extravagance.
 "And give to the kindred his due and to the Miskeen (poor who beg) and to the wayfarer.
 But spend not wastefully (your wealth) in the manner of a spendthrift.
-Verily spendthrifts are brothers of the devils, and the Devil (Satan) is ever ungrateful to his Lord."
-(Quran: 17:26 and 27).
+Verily spendthrifts are brothers of the devils, and the Devil (Satan) is ever ungrateful to his Lord" (Quran: 17:26 and 27).

 Our spending must be moderate, and in line with what we can afford.
 Having to take on a second job or borrow money to buy presents, as is the case with some people when it comes to Christmas shopping, reflects an unhealthy and dangerous attitude towards gift-giving.